Health Care Renewal

 In effect through superciliousness and complacency, they just might be, along with the people who approve EMR's, CPOE's and other clinical IT for sale, as well as those who actually purchase this IT for healthcare organizations.

 The title of this post is deliberately provocative because the stakes of the issues addressed are so high, not to mention a personal motivation.
-My father died as a result of informational errors at a major hospital that could have been prevented with an effective EHR.
-These posts are dedicated to his memory.

 Clearly more "inclusive" approaches by clinicians towards addressing these issues have not succeeded.